MicrosoftDocs/azure-docs/articles/storage/blobs/storage-blob-index-how-to.md

 ## Next steps

- - Learn more about blob index tags, see [Manage and find Azure Blob data with blob index tags (preview)](storage-manage-find-blobs.md )
+ - Learn more about blob index tags, see [Manage and find Azure Blob data with blob index tags](storage-manage-find-blobs.md )
  - Learn more about lifecycle management, see [Manage the Azure Blob Storage lifecycle](storage-lifecycle-management-concepts.md)